pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 `
 ```

-Parameters:
-- state: NSDictionary — Key/value state to bind to uuid on channel.
-If nil, state will be removed for uuid on channel.
-- uuid: NSString — User UUID.
-- channel: NSString — Channel to store state for uuid.
-- block: PNSetStateCompletionBlock — Completion status.
+*  requiredParameterDescription`state`Type: NSDictionaryReference on dictionary which should be bound to `uuid` on specified channel.`If value is nil, state will be removed for` uuid `on` channel.`uuid` *Type: NSStringReference on unique user identifier for which `state` should be bound.`channel` *Type: NSStringName of the `channel` which will store provided state information for `uuid`.`block`Type: PNSetStateCompletionBlockState modification for user on `channel` processing completion `block` which pass only one argument - request processing status to report about how data pushing was successful or not.

 ```
 `1- (void)setState:(nullable NSDictionaryNSString *, id> *)state